devitocodes/devito/docker/README.md

-# [Devito] docker image library
+# [Devito] Docker image library

-In order to facilitate the dissemination, usage, and development of Devito, we provide a series of docker images.
+In order to facilitate the dissemination, usage, and development of Devito, we provide a series of Docker images.
 These images support numerous architectures and compilers and are tagged accordingly.
 You can find all the available images at [DevitoHub](https://hub.docker.com/r/devitocodes/).
 The following describes the available images and the workflow to build it yourself.

 ## [Devito] images